OpenKBC/multiple_sclerosis_proj/utils/README.md

-#Useful Utils for the project
+# Utils for the project

 ### Requirements
 ```shell